 - IRS agents use the information from these forms to determine whether employers are complying with income and employment tax reporting requirements.

-During Form 5500 examinations and EPCU projects, IRS agents found employers using incorrect codes in Box 12 of Form W-2, for example:
+During Form 5500 examinations, IRS agents found employers using incorrect codes in Box 12 of Form W-2, for example: